activatedgeek/function-space-map/README.md

 networks, and prove conditions under which the procedure is well-behaved, as well as a scalable approximation.
 Under these conditions, we find that function-space MAP estimation can lead to flatter minima, better generalization, and improved robustness to overfitting.
-On the other hand, we find that the benefits are small for many practical problems, and carefully distinguishing between the two approaches becomes less pressing or useful in the absence of a compelling prior. </figcaption>
+On the other hand, while distinguishing between the two approaches proves valuable when we have highly motivated priors, the advantages are modest in many practical problems with uninformative priors. </figcaption>
 </figure>

 ## Setup